Buer Hiking: All You Need to Know About Trekking Around Odda

 Odda is a popular destination among those thrill-seekers who head to hike Trolltunga.
 But there is another worthy activity that often tends to be overlooked: hiking in the area of Buer.
 This is the activity that the kids would definitely love, and here we are going to talk about trekking in this national park and the things you should know about it!

 Buerbreen is a part of a larger Folgefonna glacier, which, in turn, consists of three glaciers: northern, central, and southern Folgefonna.
 The southern Folgefonna is a glacier of a 167-kilometer long area, which makes it one of the largest glaciers in Norway.

 The area of Buer has been growing in popularity among tourists.
 A while ago, the tourists were able even to hike the glacier.
 Nowadays, however, the glacier is closed to the visitors – the carefully placed signposts signify that.
-Yet, that doesn’t stop many tourists who come to Buer every year.
+Yet, that doesn’t stop many tourists from coming to Buer every year.

 Basically, the Buer area is ideal for hiking – especially if you treat it as a family activity.
 After all, you will be able to take scenic photos of the glacier at the end of the trail.
 But in order to reach it, you will have to pass several unsteady timber bridges.
 The route is equipped with ropes, making this activity a real fun for families – the kids, indeed, love it a lot.

 But overall, you should use this opportunity to enjoy Norwegian nature.
 This is the place of serenity and calmness, where you can stay secluded if you get off the trail a bit.
 While this area is not as popular as Trolltunga yet, you should definitely try embarking on a hike in the Buer area.

 The area of Buer is located a few kilometers away from Odda.
 You can start your way from the town center and head in the direction of Odda camping.
 Then, just head further – numerous signposts will help you make your way.